dacca32/flask-api/README.md

-# headintheclouds YouTube - Flask CRUD API with Docker Compose
+# Flask CRUD API with Docker Compose

-Welcome to the headintheclouds repository!
-Here, we provide a hands-on exercise to learn Docker Compose with variables using real-world examples.
 In this repository, you will find Python Flask CRUD API code along with Dockerfile, Docker Compose configuration, .env file, and requirements.txt.

-### Purpose
-The purpose of this repository is to offer a practical way for developers to understand Docker Compose and its usage with variables.
-By following along with our YouTube tutorial series, you can dive into Docker Compose while building a Flask CRUD API.
-This approach makes learning fun and interactive, helping our community to grow and strengthen their Docker skills.

 ### Contents
 - app.py: Contains the Python Flask CRUD API code.